 An impediment to unlocking the potential of Kikuyu-based pastures is Kikuyu poisoning.
 The toxicity is likely caused by ingestion of a hazardous metabolite compound as seen in similar poisoning events with other grasses.
 It is not known whether the compound responsible is from Kikuyu itself or a colonising pest or pathogen.
 Whichever the cause, it is likely that genetic variability exists among Kikuyu genotypes, but these factors have not been investigated yet.
-The PhD candidate will investigate the underlying mechanism of kikuyu toxicity by studying the potential plant compounds, plant genotype-by-environment interactions, plant genetics, the presence of microorganisms in the host, its in-vitro effects in the bovine gastric cell lines and in-vivo effects in bovine tissues.
+Vivien Tan will investigate the underlying mechanism of kikuyu toxicity by studying the potential plant compounds, plant genotype-by-environment interactions, plant genetics, the presence of microorganisms in the host, its in-vitro effects in the bovine gastric cell lines and in-vivo effects in bovine tissues.

-The successful candidate will work with plant breeders, veterinary pathologists, agronomists, plant physiologists and bioinformatic scientists from the University of Sydney and NSW DPI (EMAI).
+Vivien will work with plant breeders, veterinary pathologists, agronomists, plant physiologists and bioinformatic scientists from the University of Sydney and NSW DPI (EMAI).